cuisno1990/VideoContext-Engine/README.md

 > Expect possible breaking changes (prompts, models, API parameters).
 Feedback and PRs are very welcome.

 Local-first microservice for **understanding videos**: scene segmentation + Whisper ASR + Qwen3-VL vision-language model + global summary.
+Default VLM is Qwen3-VL 2B, but the engine can be pointed to other MLX / GGUF VLMs via the vlm_model parameter.

 ## 💬 Community & Questions